By Anthony Gittins, Software Engineer

 Whether these details have been investigated in concept explorations or dictated by the client, all must be captured in the detailed System Architecture.

-To put it simply, the SIGMADESIGN Systems Architecture is comprised of:
+In short, the SIGMADESIGN Systems Architecture is comprised of:

 - All the product’s major functional blocks